Kenneth D. Stewart

 In 2008, Kenneth's work, 'Divergence' won the ASCAP Foundation's Morton Gould Young Composer Award.
 'Fallen Soldier', his composition for solo cello, has been performed and featured on PRI (Public Radio International).
 The piece 'Thetastate' was given a studio recording by the jazz trio The Bad Plus and was released online by Duke University in conjunction with Duke Performances.
 Other ensembles that have recorded/performed his music include Speculum Musicae, the Duke New Music Ensemble, the Tucson Symphony Orchestra and the Wet Ink Ensemble.

 An avid collaborator, some ongoing projects include research innovation in performance technology as a member of the Slippage Lab at Duke University under the choreographer Thomas DeFrantz; Resonant Interface, a stage-deployed performance interface for music and dance in collaboration with dancer/choreographer Natalia Duong and Jonathan Cain, a cellist and baroque instrumentalist.

 Kenneth’s teachers include Gordon Epperson, Nancy Green, Mark Votapek and Brinton Averil Smith.
-In addition to being Ph.D., ABD in Music Composition at Duke University, he holds additional degrees from Duke, Rice University, The University of Arizona and Pima Community College.
+He holds a Ph.D. in Music Composition from Duke University, and additional degrees from Duke, Rice University, The University of Arizona and Pima Community College.

 Kenneth’s live rig currently includes an Anonymous mid-19th century Belgian cello, various modified guitars, a 1971 Fender Champ amplifier, a Mackie DLM8 Personal PA, Alto mixers, Keith McMillan controllers and Strymon effects.